blokwise/blok/docs/content/en/examples.md

 ## Default usage

-Let's say you defined a scheme for a grid in storyblok.
-Let's say you want to fill the grid with logos - so you define an additional storyblok scheme for a logo.
+Let's say you defined a schema for a grid in storyblok.
+Let's say you want to fill the grid with logos - so you define an additional storyblok schema for a logo.
 The blok object will look something like this:

 ```json
 {